Why McLanahan Sand Washing Plants

 Many other factors, such as available investment, local competition and expanding markets, will influence this decision.
 Through a process of elimination starting with the simplest configuration, McLanahan’s experienced personnel will guide you through to the best options.

 What can an Ultra Sand Plant do for me?

-Ultra Sand Plants, which utilise Dewatering Screens, Pumps and Cyclones, offer greater separation efficiency and provide a higher product yield that can be reused almost immediately due to the effectiveness of the Dewatering Screen.
+Ultra Sand Plants, which utilize Dewatering Screens, Pumps and Cyclones, offer greater separation efficiency and provide a higher product yield that can be reused almost immediately due to the effectiveness of the Dewatering Screen.
 Ultra Sand Plants are commonly used to wash and dewater industrial and specialty sands, as well as asphalt, concrete and masonry sands.

 Why should I consider a Recipe Sand Plant?

 For high-quality sand that meets strict specifications, look no further than McLanahan Recipe Sand Plants.
-These sand plants make use of every grain of sand to offer customised blending for concrete, foundry, glass and plaster sands.
+These sand plants make use of every grain of sand to offer customized blending for concrete, foundry, glass and plaster sands.
 The resulting sand product is consistent, uniform and will meet even the tightest of specifications.

 What are the benefits of In-Line Blending Sand Plants?

 McLanahan In-Line Blending Sand Plants provide high product yields, offer flexible blending options, produce drier products and improve product consistency.
 They are simple to operate, create accurate splits and are field-proven.

 How can a Frac Sand Plant benefit my operation?